Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 Many of our employees work at Chipotle because we are a purpose-driven company, committed to choosing the harder right over the easier wrong, but we have a powerful opportunity to more strongly connect our employees and our customers to our purpose.
 I'm pleased to report that we are making significant progress towards strengthening this connection.
 We have reengaged our company with our values, connected them to our long-term strategic goals and begun working with all of our leaders to become champions for our purpose and for their teams.
 In doing so, we are continuing to reignite the passion our loyal customers have found in our brand.

 Last quarter certainly presented its share of challenges and distractions, but we are responding to these challenges and are strengthening our company.
 We have built better, stronger teams, refined our strategy with a renewed focus on our guests, and committed to innovation inside our restaurants.
-I'm confident in our team's ability to return Chipotle on the path of success and sustainable growth for shareholders, all while remaining true to our purpose of cultivating nourished communities where wholesome food is enjoined every day.
+I'm confident in our team's ability to return Chipotle on the path of success and sustainable growth for shareholders, all while remaining true to our purpose of cultivating nourished communities where wholesome food is enjoyed every day.

 I will now turn the call over to Scott Boatwright.